destine/inverse-kinematics/README.md

 ## Input Format

 The input consists of a series of commands, each on its own separate line.
 A command consists of a flag followed by a series of arguments.
-These commands define the scene on which the program executes on.
+These commands define the scene on which the program executes.

 ### Flags
 - -arm [joint/]length ... (for joint types, use 'pm' for prismatic joints, 'pn' for pin joints, and 'ba' for ball joints)